skrysmanski/font-emoticons/readme.txt

 == Changelog ==

+= xxx =
+* Fix: `emoticons.css` no longer gets an unnecessary `?v=` parameter attached; also made the style's name more unique so that it's less likely to conflict with other plugins.

 = 1.3.1 =
 * Fix: Self closing span (`<span/>`) seems to be invalid in some cases.
 Replaced it with regular `<span></span>` (issue #8)